Convex recovery from interferometric measurements: Introduction

-Our result is that an inequality of the form (\ref{eq:LS}) still holds, but with the \emph{square root of the spectral gap of a data-weighted graph Laplacian} in place of $\| b \|$ in the right-hand side.
+for the least-squares solution of the overdetermined linear system $Ax=b$ with $b = Ax_0 + e$, and where $\kappa(A)$ is the condition number of $A$.
+Our result is that an inequality of the form (\ref{eq:LS}) still holds in the quadratic case, but with the \emph{square root of the spectral gap of a data-weighted graph Laplacian} in place of $\| b \|$ in the right-hand side.
 This spectral gap quantifies the connectedness of $E$, and has the proper homogeneity with respect to $b$.

+The numerical results mostly concern the case when $A$ is a forward model that involves solving a linearized fixed-frequency wave equation, as in seismic or radar imaging.
+In case $x$ is a reflectivity, $Ax$ is the wavefield that results from an incoming wave being scattered by $x$, and $(Ax)_i \conj{(Ax)_j}$ has a meaning in the context of interferometry, as we explain in the next section.
+Our claims are that \begin{itemize} \item Stable recovery holds, and the choice of measurement set $E$ for which this is the case matches the theory in this paper; \item Interferometric inversion yields no apparent loss of resolution when compared against the classical imaging methods; and \item Some degree of robustness to specific model inaccuracies is observed in practice, although it is not explained by the theory in this paper. \end{itemize}